RyuSNes/RyuSnes.github.io/secunda.md

-This is an FC emulator that provides support for most FC ROMs.
+This is an Nes emulator that provides support for most Nes ROMs.

 The core is independently developed and is still being continuously improved.